-All lab reports are to be computer generated.
+1. All lab reports are to be 100% computer generated.
 Hand written reports will not be accepted.
-All lab reports are to include a title page with the following information:

-- Lab title and number

-- Due date

-- Date submitted

-- Course number

-- Names of group members

-- Instructor's name

-3. Lab reports are to include all procedures and observations listed in the order they were performed/taken and numbered to match the lab handout.

-4. Every lab report is to conclude with a summary (whether requested in the lab document or not).
+- 2. All lab reports are to include a title page with the following information: - Lab title and number - Due date - Date submitted - Course number - Names of group members - Instructor's name - 3.
+Lab reports are to include all procedures, observations and data listed in the order they were performed/taken and numbered to match the lab handout.
+Incomplete lab reports and/or improperly formatted lab reports will result in substantial deductions (up to 100%) of the lab mark.
+All drawings must be done with AutoCAD. - 4.
+Every lab report is to conclude with a summary (whether requested in the lab document or not).
 The summary is to be a minimum 1 page (double spaced, Arial size 12 font, maximum 1 inch margins) in length and is to be an analysis of the results.
 The summary is not to be a regurgitation of the results.
 It is expected that students will use course notes, library resources and Internet research to assist in writing lab summaries.
-Labs submitted with a substandard summary will receive a grade of 0.

-5. One lab report submission per group.
-Maximum 2 members per group.

-6. Lab reports submitted with grammatical and/or spelling errors will receive a grade of 0.
-Word processors have spell check, it is expected students will use it.

-7. Lab reports are due at the beginning of class 1 week after the scheduled period in which it was done.
-Late submissions will receive a grade of 0.

-8. Students are not permitted to work on live equipment outside of regular class time.
-If a student misses all or part of a lab class he/she will not be permitted to submit the corresponding lab report.

-9. Students must supply their own hand tools, protoboards, meters and safety glasses.
+Labs submitted with a substandard summary will receive a grade of 0. - 5.
+One lab report submission per group.
+Instructor must approve all groups. - 6.
+Lab reports submitted with grammatical and/or spelling errors will receive a grade of 0.
+Word processors have spell check, it is expected students will use it. - 7.
+Lab reports are due at the beginning of class 1 week after the scheduled period in which it was done.
+Late submissions will receive a grade of 0. - 8.
+Students are not permitted to work on live equipment outside of regular class time.
+If a student misses all or part of a lab class he/she will not be permitted to submit the corresponding lab report. - 9.
+Students must supply their own hand tools, protoboards, meters and safety glasses.
 Students will not be permitted in the lab without safety glasses and must wear the safety glasses whenever working on or around live equipment.
 Students must never work alone in the lab.
 Unsafe work habits will not be tolerated.

-10. Students must sign and provide the instructor with a copy of this page before being permitted to work in the lab.
+Student responsibilities include maintaining a clean and safe lab environment. - 10.
+ELR236 labs will require the use of college computers and microprocessor controlled equipment (programmable controllers and solid state drives).
+Students may not change set-up configurations of such equipment without faculty permission.
+Unauthorized tampering with equipment will result in the student's expulsion from the lab. - 11.
+Students must sign and provide the instructor with a copy of this page before being permitted to work in the lab.

-I have read and understand the above requirements:

-Name (print):

-Signature:

-Date: